 Barcelona is a city that we love a lot and a city that we have visited many times.
-Today I want to tell you what you can do in a weekend and how you can organize it in an efficient manner to ensure the best time.
+Today, I want to tell you what you can do in a weekend and how you can organize it in an efficient manner in order to ensure the best time possible.

 Barcelona is a huge cosmopolitan city with many things to see and visit.